Historical Fiction

 "Anna."
 Her mother's voice was sharp, commanding.
 "You must be careful what you say and where you say it.
 These are dangerous times for women who speak too freely."

 Annabelle whirled back from the window to face her mother.
-Her jaw was set, her eyes blazing with a protective fury that Annabelle knew well.
-This was the woman who had once chased a village magistrate off their property with a pitchfork when he'd tried to claim her late husband's debts gave him rights to their land.
-Jane Sullivan was not a woman who cowered or bent, but she was a woman who knew which battles to fight and how to win them.
+Jane's jaw was set, her eyes blazing with a protective fury the sisters knew well.
+Their mother was not a woman who cowered or bent, but she was a woman who knew which battles to fight and how to win them.

 "So we say nothing?"
 Annabelle asked.
-"We watch them drag Rebecca Engle from her home, and we say nothing?"
+"We watch them drag Rebecca Nurse from her home, and we say nothing?"

 "We say nothing that will bring the accusers to our door," Jane said, her voice like steel.
-"I will not lose my daughters to this hysteria, Annabelle.
-Not today, not ever.
-I'll burn this village to the ground before I let them touch either of you."
+"I will not lose my daughters to this hysteria, Annabelle."

 Elizabeth reached out and took Annabelle's hand, pulling her back to the table.
-"Mother's right," she said, though her jaw was set in a way that suggested she liked it no more than Annabelle did.
+"Mother's right," she said, though her narrowed eyes suggested she liked it no more than Annabelle did.
 "We have to be smart about this."

 Annabelle sat, but everything in her rebelled against the idea of silence.
-She thought of Rebecca Engle, who had brought them preserves and checked on them regularly, who had made sure Jane wasn't carrying the burden of the farm alone.
-She thought of Sarah Bry's little daughter, Millie, who was barely four years old and had watched her mother be taken away.
+She thought of Rebecca Nurse, who had brought them preserves and checked on them regularly, who had made sure Jane wasn't carrying the burden of the farm alone.
+She thought of Sarah Good's little daughter, Dorothy, who was barely four years old and had watched her mother be taken away.
 She thought of all the women in Salem Village, going about their daily work with fear now as their constant companion, never knowing when a child's accusation might shatter their lives beyond repair.

-They sat in silence for a moment, the three of them, the fire crackling and the dogs settling at their feet.
+They sat in quiet for a moment, the three of them, the fire crackling and the dogs settling at their feet.
 Annabelle felt Elizabeth's hand squeeze hers, felt her mother's gaze upon her, steady and anchoring.
-The Sullivan women had always been a unit, had always faced the world together.
-They would face this too, somehow.

 But as Annabelle looked at her mother and sister, she made a silent vow.
-She would protect them, yes.
-She would be careful and smart and cautious.
-But she would not be silent.
+She would not be silent.
 Not entirely.
-There had to be a way to help the accused without bringing destruction upon her own family.
+There had to be a way to help without bringing destruction upon her own family.
 There had to be a way to stand up for what was right in a world that had forgotten the meaning of justice.

 She just had to find it.

 "I need to go to the village today," Annabelle said after a moment.
-"We need flour, and I promised Margaret I would help her with the mending."
+"We need flour, and I promised Martha Corey I would help her with the mending."

 Jane studied her daughter's face, and Annabelle met her gaze steadily.
 Finally, her mother nodded.
-"Take Eliza with you.
-And Annabelle—"
+"Take Elizabeth with you.
+And Anna..."

 "I'll be careful, Mother.
 I promise."

 Later, as Annabelle and Elizabeth prepared to walk to the village, bundling themselves in their heaviest cloaks and wrapping scarves around their faces against the cold, Annabelle looked back at their small house.
-Smoke rose from the chimney in a steady stream.
-Through the window, she could see her mother moving about the kitchen, already back to work, always working, always sacrificing.
+Through the window, she could see her mother moving about the kitchen, already back to her tasks.

 They would be careful, Annabelle thought.
-They would protect each other, as they always had.
-But she could not shake the feeling that the world was changing, that the ground beneath their feet was shifting in ways they couldn't yet see or understand.
+But she could not shake the feeling that everything familiar was becoming strange in ways they couldn't yet see or understand.

 The chickens had been right to be restless.